 Should I build separate apps for iOS and Android?

-Does using a WKWebView wrapper bypass iOS PWA limitations?
+Does a WKWebView wrapper bypass these limits?

 Why doesn't Apple support automatic PWA install prompts?